 - to detail specific solutions

-Learners who completed MOOC Zero- Energy Design can save 2 hours of effort per week.
+Learners who previously completed MOOC Zero- Energy Design can save 2 hours of effort per week in this Professional Course.

 Introduction to Zero-Energy Design and the DesignBuilder software tool.